ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 ### Example: Frozen Dataclass in Action

-Let's illustrate with a more detailed example and show what happens if we attempt mutation:
+Let's illustrate with a more detailed example and show what happens if we attempt to mutate a frozen `dataclass`:

 ```python
 # frozen_person.py